FDio/vpp/src/plugins/linux-cp/lcp.rst

 messages and applying the config.
 As a result all e.g. routes programmed in Linux, will also be present in VPP's FIB.

-Linux will own the [ARP/ND] nieghbor tables (which will be copied via netlink to VPP also).
+Linux will own the [ARP/ND] neighbor tables (which will be copied via netlink to VPP also).
 This means that Linux will send packets with the peer's MAC address in the rewrite to VPP.
 The receiving TAP interface must therefore be in promiscuous mode.

 Forwarding
 __________

-The basic principle is to x-connect traffic from a Linux host interface (received on the Tap/Tun) to its paired the physical, and vice-versa.
+The basic principle is to x-connect traffic from a Linux host interface (received on the tap/tun) to its paired the physical, and vice-versa.

 Host to Physical
 ^^^^^^^^^^^^^^^^

-All packets sent by the host, and received by VPP on a Tap/Tun should be sent to its paired physical interface.
+All packets sent by the host, and received by VPP on a tap/tun should be sent to its paired physical interface.
 However, they should be sent with the same consequences as if they had originated from VPP, i.e. they should be subject to all output features on the physical